21st Century Library

 Current Phase

 The original library building is being renovated one floor at a time to match the aesthetic and functional design of the 21st Century Library.
-The renovation of the third floor, Phase IIA, has been completed. .
-Visit our Phase IIA page to learn more about third floor improvements.
+The planning of the fourth floor, Phase IID, is currently in progress.
+Visit our Phase IID page to learn more about fourth floor improvements.

 History